emidln/haddock/README.rst

 Haddock
 =======

-Haddock is a micro-framework for creating APIs, as well as a JSON-based API description language.
+Haddock is a micro-framework for creating APIs.
+It is both the Python code to assemble the APIs and an API description format.
 It uses Klein and Twisted in the back end.

 Haddock revolves around versions - it is designed so that you can write code for new versions of your API without disturbing old ones.
+You simply expand the scope of the unchanged methods, and copy a reference into your new version.

 Why?
 ----